 Complex human-environment systems.
 Transformation of the earth's social and ecological systems is occurring at a rate and magnitude unparalleled in human experience.
 Many attendant challenges, such as feeding growing populations or dealing with global environmental change, are manifestations of complex human-environment systems.
-I advance knowledge in a variety of research areas, including interactions among agriculture, population, and institutions; and urban issues including disease, environmental, and residential mobility.
+Dr. Manson advances knowledge in a variety of research areas, including interactions among agriculture, population, and institutions; and urban issues including disease, environmental, and residential mobility.
 The Ecological Society of America recognized this cholarship with the Sustainability Science Award for 'outstanding contributions to sustainability science.

 See the Human-Environment GIS site for more detail on research projects.